ansys/pyfluent/doc/source/user_guide/offline/data_file.rst

 DataFile
 ========

-The DataFile class provides a reader for Fluent data files.
+The ``DataFile`` class allows you to access solution data without a live Fluent session.
+You command ``DataFile`` objects to read your Fluent data files before you access the data through the ``DataFile`` methods.

 Sample usage
 ------------

-You can use the DataFile class by importing it and passing a data file path.
-For some case file dependent features, the case file handle from the CaseFile class needs to be passed as shown in the following code snippet.
-This example shows how to have the DataFile class read a data file (.cas.h5) from the ``examples`` repository:
+This example shows how to command a ``DataFile`` object to access case and data files, and query its interface:

 .. code-block:: python